qst0/ft_libgfx/README.md

 Along with this goal I plan to create a set of tools that can used to make a few different types of programs.
 Basing this off my previous library for ft_wireframe and some of the ideas going around here at the lab.

+*This is on hold for the moment, so I can get the remaining experience to join the PHP piscine.*

 ## MiniLibX

 The keystone of the graphics branch at 42 is learning to use MiniLibX